SoftDev4Research/4OSS-lesson/_episodes/05-contributions.md

 > ## Discussion: Supporting your contributors
 > #### Time: 5 minutes
-> Think about the different resources that your user might need, in
+> Think about the different resources that contributors might need, in
 > order to make a contribution.
 Also think at what stages these
 > resources might be needed.
 > Discuss in groups and list the resources.